 Best Organized Tours

-- Full-Day Alsace Wine Tasting Small-Group Tour from Strasbourg · 7 reviews
+- Half-Day Alsace Wine Tasting Small-Group Tour from Strasbourg · 8 reviews

 This square is named after Johannes Gutenberg, who is famous for inventing the movable type printing press in 1440.
 And where did he develop and refine this important invention?
 In the city of Strasbourg, of course.
 Today, this square boasts a statue of the inventor as well as a vintage carousel that is a fun diversion for children.
 There are also a number of nice restaurants around the square where visitors can grab a bite to eat.
 Place Gutenberg is conveniently located close to the cathedral and to Petite France.